Cross-domain Recommender Systems via Multimodal Domain Adaptation

 \subsection{Baselines}

-We compare the performance of our proposed models with the following state-of-the-art approaches. \begin{itemize} \item \textbf{Textual Memory Network (TMN)}~\cite{yu2020semi}: This method utilizes domain-invariant features extracted from the textual data to represent users and items.
+\adamya{In this section, we discuss the state-of-the-art approaches that we have considered for comparison with our proposed models.} \begin{itemize} \item \textbf{Textual Memory Network (TMN)}~\cite{yu2020semi}: This method utilizes domain-invariant features extracted from the textual data to represent users and items.

 \item \textbf{Textual Collaborative Filtering (TCF)}~\cite{yu2020semi}: TCF aims to enhance the representation of a user or item by combining its textual representation with features extracted from the interaction data.